alevarsi/MedicalPhysics/README.md

 # MedicalPhysics

-Exercises for my "Applications of Physics to Medicine - Medical Physics" class.
+Exercises for my 'Applications of Physics to Medicine - Medical Physics' class.